 Scotland’s Place in Building a Just World

-This report sets out recommendations for Scotland’s international development policy.
-Ahead of next year’s referendum on the constitutional future of Scotland, NIDOS members have come together to produce a report aimed at ensuring Scotland’s role in the world is part of the debate.
+This report sets out recommendations for Scotland’s international development policy back in 2014.
+Ahead of 2014's referendum on the constitutional future of Scotland, NIDOS members came together to produce a report aimed at ensuring Scotland’s role in the world is part of the debate.

 Scotland’s impact on the world is not limited to its international development and aid policies and, while neither NIDOS nor its members advocate any particular outcome of the referendum, it is important that discussions on the kind of Scotland we want to live in are placed within a global context.
 How Scottish companies operate internationally, the consumer choices Scots make and a whole range of government policies, including energy, climate and procurement, all have a major global impact.